pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -h, --help  Show this message and exit.

     Commands:
-      brand             Get the brand of the server. get-centralinsts  List central instances of mgmt profiles on the server. info              Get information about the server.
+      brand         Get the brand of the server. centralinsts  List central instances of mgmt profiles on the server. info          Get information about the server.
       interop       Get the Interop namespace of the server. namespaces    List the namespaces of the server. profiles      List management profiles advertized by the server.

 .. _`pywbemcli server brand --help`: